South Luzon Expressway: Toll Road 5

 The South Luzon Expressway Toll Road 5, also referred to as Toll Road 5 (TR5), will be the extension of South Luzon Expressway from Mayao, Lucena to the vicinity of Port of Matnog in Matnog, Sorsogon.
 The total length of the extension would be approximately 417 km.
 It will be four-lane divided toll road with 28 interchanges and eight segments.
 It aims to decongest Andaya Highway and Pan-Philippine Highway, cut travel time from Manila to Naga by two to three hours, and to Matnog by six hours.
+When completed, it will become the longest expressway in the Philippines.

 On June 29, 2020, the Toll Regulatory Board issued a resolution to declare this project a Toll Road upon the request of, and based on the proposal submitted by the joint venture (JV) of the Philippine National Construction Corporation (PNCC) and San Miguel Holdings Corporation (SMHC).
 On August 25, 2020, San Miguel Corporation thru South Luzon Toll Road 5 Expressway Inc. announced they will invest this project alongside the Pasig River Expressway with a cost of ₱122 billion in order to boost the economy in Luzon.

-This project is separate from Quezon–Bicol Expressway, another proposed expressway between Quezon and Bicol Region.
+The original plans for the expressway's extension are the Quezon-Bicol Expressway (QBEX or QUBEX), which was supposed to be an extension of the SLEX from Pagbilao to San Fernando, Camarines Sur.
+The 2017 proposal would have been a public-private partnership (PPP), with a total length of 180 km, and the 2019 proposal, which would have been 220 km, was supposed to be funded through the General Appropriations Act (GAA), but the proposal was removed from the priority projects list in 2022, and the PNR South Long Haul (SLH), which was originally intended to be funded by China and restore an old railway line from Calamba to Daraga over a distance of 380 km, was withdrawn in 2023 and then abruptly abandoned in 2025 owing to a lack of money.

-On June 3, 2022, the Department of Transportation and San Miguel Corporation signed a Supplemental Toll Operations Agreement (STOA) for SLEX Toll Road 5 which was approved by then President Rodrigo Duterte 24 days later.
+On June 3, 2022, the Department of Transportation and San Miguel Corporation signed a Supplemental Toll Operations Agreement (STOA) for SLEX Toll Road 5, which was approved by President Rodrigo Duterte 24 days later.
+The construction would begin in 2025.